 Barberville Falls is located near the community of Poestenkill about 25 minutes from downtown Albany.
-It is the focal point of the Barberville Falls Nature Preserve, a 140-acre preserve owned by The Nature Conservancy.
+It is the focal point of the Barberville Falls Nature Preserve, a 140-acre preserve owned by the Rensselaer Plateau Alliance since 2019.
+(It was previously owned by The Nature Conservancy prior to that.)

 Barberville Falls is 90 feet tall and about 50 feet wide and is located on Poesten Kill.
 During times of high water, this is a seriously impressive waterfall.

-I had the chance to visit Barberville Falls on an incredibly rainy day in mid-May.
+I had the chance to visit Barberville Falls on an incredibly rainy day in mid-May while it was still owned by the Nature Conservancy.
 I don’t recall ever visiting a waterfall when it was raining harder.
 In fact, it was nearly impossible to keep my lens free from water droplets.

 However, visiting during the rain ensured that I had this popular spot to myself and got to experience the waterfall flowing incredibly well.
 It also ensured I was soaked from head to toe when I got back to my car despite only a short hike being required to reach the base of the falls.